 For more details, see:

-What permissions are required in AWS?
+What permissions are required?

-Permissions are required to manage the S3 bucket.
+For Amazon, permissions are required to manage the S3 bucket.

-Storage Admin permissions are needed for a service account that has storage access keys.
+For Google Cloud, Storage Admin permissions are needed for a service account that has storage access keys.